al2f's website / Just another blog in the 'Verse

 Audio Editing/Analysis

 A tool for transcribing musical notes from audio.
-See also Sonic Visualizer
+When I can’t identify the note a specific song uses, I try and see if Sonic Visualizer can get it.

 Music Composition